Arriving in the UK

 Travelling independently

-If you are travelling from other UK airports, or elsewhere in the UK, there are several ways to get here.
+Birmingham is located centrally in England, with strong transport links making it easier to get to via air, rail, and road.
+It has its own airport (BHX), and has three busy train stations.
+If you're travelling from other UK airports, or elsewhere in the UK, there are several ways to get here.

 Train

 Birmingham New Street (BHM) is two stops away on the cross-city line and is a major national station, with trains running to cities across the UK, such as London and Manchester, as well as Wales and Scotland.
-If you are travelling by Eurostar, you will need to change at London stations.
+If you're travelling by Eurostar, you'll need to change at London stations.

 Coach

-If you are travelling with heavy luggage, you may find a coach more convenient.
-Remember that we offer free airport collections by coach from both Birmingham Airport (BHX) and London Heathrow (LHR).
+If you're travelling with heavy luggage, you may find a coach more convenient.
+Remember, that we offer free airport collections by coach from London Heathrow (LHR) over Arrivals Weekend.

 You can travel to Birmingham Coach Station, in the Digbeth area of the city centre, and then take a taxi directly to your University accommodation.
-Coaches to Birmingham Coach Station are operated by National Express
+Coaches to Birmingham Coach Station is run by National Express, so only their coaches start and finish at this station.